smahesh21/Invente-Assessment/README.md

      <!-- <img src="remove this text and add the image URL" alt="ui"> -->
 </div>
 <br/>
-<summary>1.
-How did you structure the app based on the requirements?</summary>
+### 1.How did you structure the app based on the requirements?
 <br />
 <summary>By using the class component and functional component.
 I have maintained the videosList and selectedVideo in the state.</summary>